Mark GeigerAssistant Professor of Entrepreneurship and Organizational Behavior

 M.B.A., Illinois State University

 Dr. Geiger is an Assistant Professor of Entrepreneurship in the Palumbo-Donahue School of Business.
-He joined the school in 2016 after completing his Ph.D. in Organizational Behavior (minor in Quantitive Psychology) at the University of Kansas.
-His research interests span the disciplines of Entrepreneurship and Management.
-He currently teaches Introduction to Entrepreneurship and Critical Managerial Decision Making.
+He received his Ph.D. in Organizational Behavior (minor in Quantitative Psychology) from the University of Kansas School of Business.
+His research has been published in Group & Organization Management and Journal of Business Venturing Insights.
+He currently serves on two editorial review boards (Academy of Management Perspectives and Group & Organization Management).

 Geiger, M. (2020).
 A meta-analysis of the gender gap(s) in venture funding: Funder- and entrepreneur-driven perspectives.
 Journal of Business Venturing Insights, 13, e00167.